Reviews You Can Rely On

 There is enough interior space to lie down, but the door opening is low, even with the vestibule rolled back.

-The most important metrics we look at when evaluating tents include livable space, comfort, weight, durability, and weather resistance.
+The most important metrics when evaluating tents include livable space, comfort, weight, durability, and weather resistance.
 All of these factors are weighted differently depending on the category.
-We consider some category-specific evaluations, such as the adaptability of an ultralight tent or the ease of converting a rooftop tent from travel mode to camping mode.
+We consider category-specific evaluations, such as an ultralight tent's adaptability or the ease of converting a rooftop tent from travel to camping.
 We use every tent in various climates and locations to test its ability to handle various weather conditions.
-We set up, tear down, zip zippers, and spend multiple nights in each model to ensure we know the ins and outs and can fairly compare them.
+We set up, tear down, zip zippers, and spend multiple nights in each model to ensure we know the ins and outs and can compare them fairly.

-tent - three of our top preforming tents enjoying a evening under the stars
+tent - three of our top tents from testing, glowing at twilight.

 Credit: Rob Gaedtke